neurodynamic/react_rails_webpack/README.md

 # ReactRailsWebpack

 Ruby gem for quickly and easily creating highly customizable react/rails integrations using webpack and npm.
-Has built-in examples of plain and redux-backed React components with ES6/7, JSX, and hot-reloading.

 ## Key Features

 1. One-command setup
 2. Use any packages from the npm ecosystem
-3. Automatically sets up working demo examples so you can jump into React immediately
+3. Built-in examples of plain and redux-backed React components
 4. The webpack development server for React components will live update your changes to any device on your local network (including phones)

 ## Install